 Pumpkin spice season can’t be every season, as much as you’d like it to be.
 But since you have to suffer from withdrawal symptoms all through the rest of the year, pounce on these products as soon as they’re out and buy, buy, buy.
 But before you pile your cart high with of all the ridiculously delish releases like a squirrel storing nuts for winter, pause for a look at our product guide.

-We understand you might want to try everything—we do, too—but some of these waist wideners will wreak havoc on your weight-loss goals if you aren’t careful.
+We understand you might want to try everything—we do, too—but some of these pumpkin spice products are no more than limited-edition gimmicks to get you to buy unhealthy food.
 Sometimes you’re just better off adding fresh pumpkin to these recipes for The 25 Best-Ever Weight Loss Smoothies and calling it a day.

 If you think there’s no such thing as too much when it comes to your beloved pumpkin spice flavor, think again.
 These fall finds may taste as amazing as they smell, but their effect on your body will be just the opposite if you indulge too often.